Is a DUI a Felony in Alabama?

-Our FREE lawyer consultation and professional criminal case assessment is worth your time and energy.
+Our FREE DUI lawyer consultation and professional criminal case assessment is worth your time and energy.
 If winning your DUI Alabama case is your objective, call our Alabama DUI law firm today.
-To speak with a Birmingham DUI attorney, who is a DUI specialist on DUI laws in Alabama, don’t wait another minute.
-We will speak to you NOW, even on holidays and weekends.
+To speak with a Alabama DUI attorney, who is a DUI specialist on DUI laws in Alabama, don’t wait another minute.
+Our lawyers in Alabama will speak to you NOW, even on holidays and weekends.

 Birmingham DUI Lawyer

 Polson & Polson, P.C.

 Whitney Polson or Mark Polson will review your DUI felony or misdemeanor case facts, tell you more about your DUI court, and tell you the likelihood of getting your DUI reduced to reckless driving.
 Plus, based on your case facts, you may have a chance to have the DUI dismissed for a first offense DUI.